narges-mohammadi/MB12-project/Readme.md

 * GOR1 is representative of the woodland zone of UARC on the north-facing hillslope of UARC, located near the village of Gorga.
-    At GOR1, the groundwater level is about 40 to 50 meters below the soil surface.

 Characteristics of sites: